built-on-openfin/web-starter/how-to/cloud-interop/README.md

 It has a responsibility to create a connection providing a broker url and then initializing the broker providing an id (**this id will be needed by your content when it wishes to connect**).

 In the sample we use a [settings](./client/src/platform/settings.ts) file that reads settings from the [web manifest file](./public/manifest.json) but this has been removed from the snippet to simplify the code snippet.
+We also have some checks for the cloud configuration but this has also been removed from this snippet.

 ```javascript
 import { connect } from "@openfin/core-web";